connormurphy798/Flexle.jl/README.md

-TL;DR—In general, Flexle is best suited to use cases where users will _repeatedly_ sample from and modify a collection of weights, as the linear-time construction of a `FlexleSampler` from such a collection is amortized by constant-time sampling, updating, addition of weights.
-Additionally, Flexle works best when sampling from large collections of weights, as its sampling is (asymptotically speaking) much faster than that of standard linear-time algorithms; for smaller collections, the modest improvement in sampling speed may not be enough to offset the comparatively expensive sampler initialization.
+TL;DR—In general, Flexle is best suited to use cases where users will _repeatedly_ sample from and modify a collection of weights, as the linear-time construction of a `FlexleSampler` from such a collection is amortized by constant-time updating/addition of weights and near constant-time sampling.
+Flexle's sampling being asymptotically faster than that of standard linear-time algorithms also means that Flexle works best when working with large collections of weights, where there is a genuine performance improvement to be realized; for smaller collections, the modest improvement in sampling speed may not be enough to offset the comparatively expensive sampler initialization.

 ## Acknowledgements